Leanna Creel

-Leanna Creel (born August 27, 1970) is an American actress, film producer, film director, screenwriter and photographer.
+Leanna Creel (born August 27, 1970) is an American retired actress, film producer, film director, screenwriter and photographer.

 Biography

 Creel is an identical triplet who, along with her sisters, Joy Creel and Monica Lacy, started acting in the late 1980s.
 They appeared together in two television movies aired on The Wonderful World of Disney: Parent Trap III and Parent Trap: Hawaiian Honeymoon.
 In 1992, Creel had a guest role in an episode of Beverly Hills, 90210, alongside Monica.
 That same year, she landed the role of Tori in Saved by the Bell.
-Following her stint on Saved by the Bell, Creel had guest roles on One West Waikiki and Ned & Stacey.
+Following her stint on Saved by the Bell, Creel had guest roles on One West Waikiki and an unaired episode of the cancelled series Ned & Stacey.

 She attended UCLA and received a bachelor's degree in history, and then a master's degree in film and television.

 Creel produced her first film in 1994, helping out a friend whose producer had been involved in a car accident.
 She also worked for the game Hollywood Stock Exchange (HSX).
 In 1998 she founded a film production company, Ignite Entertainment, with HSX's Michael Burns as President of Production.
-Creel now runs Creel Studio, a production company specializing in food, travel and lifestyle content and is a photographer and filmmaker.
+Creel founded Creel Studio, a production company specializing in food, travel and lifestyle content and is a photographer and filmmaker.
+Her last acting credit was in the 2000 film The Cell, while her last television or movie producing credit was the 2018 short film The Curse.